MileHacker Logo

 Eco-Friendly Tip

 Minimize your plastic waste.
-Carry a reusable water bottle and refill it.
-Take a reusable bag for shopping for markets.
+Bring a refillable water bottle and refill it.
+Bring a reusable shopping bag for markets.
 Consider purchasing sustainable products from Package Free Shop.